“Never Saddle a Dead Horse”: Explained

+The colloquialism is a rhetorical device that relates to wire rope.
 Wire rope is an exceptionally versatile tool for heavy hoisting and pulling applications.
-With its high tensile strength, light weight and flexibility, wire rope is a desirable alternative to chain.
-It’s also an inexpensive item found on many job sites, so it’s only natural there would be a large market of accessories that allow for the fabrication of eye ends to be used for temporary latching or fencing on a job site.
-Of these accessories, the most commonly misused hardware is the wire rope clip.
+With its high tensile strength, light weight, and flexibility, wire rope is a desirable alternative to chain.
+It’s also an inexpensive and commonly used item.
+There’s a large market of wire rope accessories available that allow for quick eye-end fabrication.
+Of these, the most commonly misused accessory is the wire rope clip.

-The simple explanation for this technique is that, inverting the clip and fastening the saddle on the dead end, the U-bolt crushes down on the live load and drastically reduces the wire rope’s capabilities.
-While a wire rope sling should never be fabricated on site for anything that will be used regularly, there are situations, although rare, that it would create the need to fabricate a sling for a job, for strapping a load on a truck or something similar.
-It’s obvious that maintaining a predictable capacity is extremely important in ensuring the safety of your workers and the load, so utilizing the proper techniques is equally vital.
+The simple explanation is that by inverting the clip and fastening the saddle on the dead end, the U-bolt crushes down on the live load and drastically reduces the wire rope’s capacity.
+It goes without saying that maintaining a predictable capacity is extremely important in ensuring the safety of your workers and load.
+Utilizing the correct wire rope clip technique is vital.

-Just as you wouldn’t put a saddle on a dead horse and rely on it to get you where you’re going, you wouldn’t want to improperly fasten a wire rope eye and trust that nothing will go wrong with your setup.
-For any lifting and rigging questions you may have, reach out to your local sales rep or our helpful staff over the phone at 800-878-7305 or online at www.rentlgh.com.
+In short, just as you wouldn’t put a saddle on a dead horse and rely on it to get you where you’re going, you wouldn’t want to improperly fasten a wire rope eye and trust that it will perform without failure.

 For a comprehensive guide to wire rope slings, check out What Do You Know About Wire Rope?